Vector254/car-repair/README.md

 ## Setup/Installation Requirements
 1. Fork from github repository: https://github.com/Vector254/car-repair.git
 2. Clone the same link to your local repository.
-3. work on the files locally via VScode.
+3. Work on the files locally via VScode.
-4. launch via chrome or any other supported browsers.
+4. Launch via chrome or any other supported browsers.

 ## Link to live page